Numerical simulations of inflationary dynamics: slow roll and beyond: Numerical analysis for quantum fluctuations during inflation

 The height and the width of the (bump/dip) feature required to facilitate adequate amount of power amplification are quite small, and hence the feature is tiny and local (in contrast to inflection point-like features).
 This ensures that the feature does not significantly affect the CMB observables.
-However, since we gain a lot of extra e-folds of expansion $\Delta N_e \simeq 15$ with little change in the field value (as shown in figure \ref{fig:inf_bump_Ne_phi}) when the inflaton crosses the feature, the CMB pivot scale gets shifted towards smaller values as compared to the same for the base potential.
+However, since we gain a lot of extra e-folds of expansion $\Delta N_e \simeq 15$ with little change in the field value (as shown in Fig.~\ref{fig:inf_bump_Ne_phi}) when the inflaton crosses the feature, the CMB pivot scale gets shifted towards smaller values as compared to the same for the base potential.

-Since slow-roll is violated in these models (as shown in figure \ref{fig:inf_bump_SR_params}), we need to solve the Mukhanov-Sasaki equation numerically in order to accurately compute the scalar power spectrum.
-This has been explicitly demonstrated in figure \ref{fig:inf_bump_power}.
-Note that the inflationary dynamics in such models contains a number of phases that include an early slow-roll phase {\bf SR-I} near the CMB window, a transition {\bf T-I} from the early {\bf SR-I} to the subsequent almost ultra slow-roll phase {\bf USR} and a transition {\bf T-II} back to the next slow-roll phase {\bf SR-II} after passing through an intermediate constant-roll phase {\bf CR} (shown in figure \ref{fig:inf_bump_SR_params}).
+Since slow-roll is violated in these models (as shown in Fig.~\ref{fig:inf_bump_SR_params}), we need to solve the Mukhanov-Sasaki equation numerically in order to accurately compute the scalar power spectrum.
+This has been explicitly demonstrated in Fig.~\ref{fig:inf_bump_power}.
+Note that the inflationary dynamics in such models contains a number of phases that include an early slow-roll phase {\bf SR-I} near the CMB window, a transition {\bf T-I} from the early {\bf SR-I} to the subsequent almost ultra slow-roll phase {\bf USR} and a transition {\bf T-II} back to the next slow-roll phase {\bf SR-II} after passing through an intermediate constant-roll phase {\bf CR} (shown in Fig.~\ref{fig:inf_bump_SR_params}).

-The effective mass term $z''/z$ in the Mukhanov-Sasaki equation (\ref{eq:MS}), which primarily governs the dynamics of scalar fluctuations, has been shown in figure \ref{fig:inf_bump_meff}, and the resultant Hubble-exit behaviour of different modes is described in figure \ref{fig:inf_bump_modes}.
+The effective mass term $z''/z$ in the Mukhanov-Sasaki Eqn.~(\ref{eq:MS}), which primarily governs the dynamics of scalar fluctuations, has been shown in Fig.~\ref{fig:inf_bump_meff}, and the resultant Hubble-exit behaviour of different modes is described in Fig.~\ref{fig:inf_bump_modes}.
 As the inflaton approaches the PBH feature, $\eta_H$ starts to increase rapidly.
 This is accompanied by an initial sharp dip in the effective mass term $z''/z$, which then increases to a higher plateau as $\eta_H$ approaches its maximum in the USR type phase.
-The modes that leave the Hubble radius slightly before the transition already start receiving power amplification on super-Hubble scales as shown by the orange color curve in figure \ref{fig:inf_bump_modes}.
+The modes that leave the Hubble radius slightly before the transition already start receiving power amplification on super-Hubble scales as shown by the orange colour curve in Fig.~\ref{fig:inf_bump_modes}.